The No-Frauds Club » Cosmonarchy

 - Competitive - ranked and unranked player vs player skirmishes

 In cooperative play, players generally have synchronized starting conditions, and must compete against AI-controlled regencies.
 As with singleplayer levels, cooperative scenarios are rarely symmetrical in their layout and often have imbalanced teams, but cooperative play tends to boast more even map design (i.e. proximity to expansions, defender's advantage, access to upstart strongholds) when compared to their strictly-immersive counterparts.
-Every cooperative scenario can be played in immersive play, with AI-controlled allies standing in for human ones.
+Every cooperative scenario can be played offline, with AI-controlled allies standing in for human ones.
 Dialogue is kept to a minimum and maps are designed around replayability, with all regencies available for play.

 In competitive play, all players begin with the same quantity of resources and no preplaced units or structures.
 Dialogue is absent and maps are designed with even play in mind.
 Competitive levels aren't always symmetrical, but mirrored layouts are more common than in the other game modes.
 As with cooperative scenarios, all regencies are available for play in competitive modes.